Alanna-Cao/WikiExplain/README.md

-explicilty say that no open source code was used, all written by me (Please include a README file that specifies what open-source code you imported (if any), what changes you made, and what new code you implemented.
-(If you built your application based on any open-source initial code, we expect you make nontrivial changes to the code.)
-)

 # WikiExplain: Interactive Wikipedia Summarizer

 **WikiExplain** is a lightweight web app that helps users explore Wikipedia articles through customizable, AI-generated summaries.
 Built for the Spring 2025 HAII final project, it emphasizes human-centered interaction and explainability.